 3.1 Engagement within NZNO and commitment to NZNO Vision

-My engagement within NZNO and my commitment to our shared vision can be seen over many years, in a wide range of roles:
+My engagement within NZNO and my commitment to our shared vision can be seen over many years, not only during the term of my Presidency from 2015-18, but in a wide range of roles before that, including:

-• NZNO representative on the DHB Mental Health Bipartite Action Group (BAG) (initially at CCDHB, later covering HVDHB and WDHB also), 2005-present
+• NZNO representative on the DHB Mental Health Bipartite Action Group (BAG) (initially at CCDHB, later covering HVDHB and WDHB also), 2005-15

 • NZNO representative to the Council of Trade Unions Biennial Conference, 2009, 2011 & 2013.